MEET OUR TEAM

 Lucia F. O’Sullivan

-Dr. O’Sullivan is a social psychologist and Professor in the Department of Psychology at the University of New Brunswick.
-She is also the director of the Sex and Relationships Lab.
+Dr. O’Sullivan is a social psychologist and Professor and Chair in the Department of Psychology at the University of New Brunswick.
+She is also the Director of the Sex and Relationships Lab.

-Her work focuses primarily on sexual health, intimate relationships, and the affective and cognitive components of sexual decision-making of young adults and adolescents.
-She held a Canada Research Chair in Adolescents’ Sexual Health Behaviour (2006-2016) and has received a wide range of funding from federal agencies (e.g., NIH, CIHR, SSHRC) and private foundations (e.g., Ford, NBHRF) to support her work.
+Her work focuses primarily on attraction and maintenance of intimate relationships, sexual health, education, and the affective and cognitive components of sexual decision-making of young adults and adolescents.
+A particular focus of her work in recent years has been the impact of technology and social media on intimate relationships, and with her students, has studied topics as far reaching as infidelity, fandom, romantic scripts, breakups, pornography, oral sex, cyberstalking, unwanted pursuit, and kissing.
+She held a Canada Research Chair in Adolescents’ Sexual Health Behaviour for ten years (2006-2016) and has received a wide range of funding from federal agencies (e.g., NIH, CIHR, SSHRC) and private foundations (e.g., Ford, NBHRF) to support her work.

 Her research program frequently incorporates studies and collaborations that are international (e.g., South Africa, Guatemala, India, US, UK) and interdisciplinary.